Erawan Shrine: History

-The Erawan Shrine was built in 1956 as part of the government-owned Erawan Hotel to eliminate the bad karma believed caused by laying the foundations on the wrong date.
+The Erawan Shrine was built in 1956 as part of the government-owned Erawan Hotel to eliminate the bad karma which was believed to have been caused by laying the foundation on the wrong date.

 The hotel's construction was delayed by a series of mishaps, including cost overruns, injuries to laborers, and the loss of a shipload of Italian marble intended for the building.
 Furthermore, the Ratchaprasong intersection had once been used to put criminals on public display.

 An astrologer advised building the shrine to counter the negative influences.
-The Brahma statue was designed and built by the Department of Fine Arts and enshrined on 9 November 1956.
+The Brahma statue was designed and built by the Fine Arts Department and enshrined on 9 November 1956.
 The hotel's construction thereafter proceeded without further incident.
-In 1987, the hotel was demolished and the site used for the Grand Hyatt Erawan Hotel.
+In 1987, the hotel was demolished and the site used for the Grand Hyatt Erawan Bangkok Hotel.

+Notably, the Erawan Brahma was cast and ritually consecrated in the same period and ceremonial context as the Brahma image installed at the rooftop shrine of Thai Khu Fa Building, the main building of Government House.